Master of Science in Education, Literacy Education

 Our graduates become reflective practitioners who care about students and are passionate about their literacy development.
 They practice informed problem-posing, problem-solving and decision-making as they learn to critically question their own culture and the culture of others, the schools and the larger system.
 They demonstrate commitment and ability to foster equitable and caring learning environments.
 They recognize their power to advocate for students and their families to change systems that restrict learning.
 Our graduates develop the self-knowledge necessary to become competent and confident risk-takers who adapt and grow as they become life-long learners.

 Jackie Visser, Erin Washburn, Marla Mallette, and Bogum Yoon are full-time faculty in the Literacy Program.
 They are actively engaged in research, scholarship and service.
 Their résumés include books, edited texts, chapters, journal articles and professional materials.
 They present their work at national, state and local levels, serve on editorial boards of national and state journals; serve in leadership roles in literacy organizations at all levels; consult and provide in-service support for area school and teacher centers.

-Note: After browsing this website, please direct questions about Binghamton University's literacy programs to coordinator Dr. Marla Mallette at 777-7331 or email@example.com.
+NOTE: After browsing this website, direct questions about Binghamton University's literacy programs to coordinator Dr. Erin Washburn at 777-5324 or firstname.lastname@example.org.